 Chemical Control: Spinosad, chlorpyrifos, tebufenozide and pyrethroids such as permethrin and cypermethrin are the most commonly used insecticides for the control of armyworms.
+There is also a new insecticide on the market, indoxacarb, which will also provide control for armyworms.
 The best time to spray with an insecticide is when the larvae are hatching; this allows maximum control of the population.
 This also provides the opportunity to determine the degree of predator activity and dispersal deaths.
-Insecticides are more effective when applied at dusk or dawn when the armyworms are the most active.
+Insecticides are more effective when applied at dusk or dawn, when the armyworms are the most active.
 It is important to practice sound resistance management practices by alternating chemistries.